-Used In Cocktails
+A Spirit Meant To Be Used In Cocktails

-The most common way of drinking gin is in a gin & tonic, but many classic cocktails also call to be made with gin, including Martini, Negroni, Tom Collins, Singapore Sling, and more.
+The most common way of drinking this spirit is in a gin & tonic, but many classic cocktails also call to be made with gin, including Martini, Negroni, Tom Collins, Singapore Sling, and more.

-Common Botanicals Used
+Which Common Botanicals Are Used?

 You’ll find everything from seeds, berries, roots, fruits, herbs, and spices being used as botanicals.
 The possibilities are truly endless.

-Juniper berries are actually the female seed cones produced by different species of junipers, which are crushed or chopped before being blended with the gin base spirit.
+Juniper berries are actually the female seed cones produced by different species of junipers, which are crushed or chopped before being blended with the base spirit.

 The citrusy flavours of lemon and orange peels are very common in gins as they cut through the herbs and spices and lift the overall flavours.
 Try Malfy.

-Chamomile, rose, and cucumber, for example, are used in Hendrick’s Gin, and a whole world of different fruits and herbs is used in the more contemporary gins.
+Chamomile, rose, and cucumber, for example, are used in Hendrick’s, and a whole world of different fruits and herbs is used in the more contemporary gins.